-Allow delisting of equity shares of a company which are listed on a recognised stock exchange for at least 3 years, including equity shares having superior voting rights, from all or any of the recognised stock exchanges where such shares are listed, after providing an exit opportunity to the shareholders, unless the delisting is initiated by the stock exchange by a reasoned order to the company.
-The delisting should not be pursuant to buy-back of the equity shares or preferential allotment, which has taken place in the 6 months prior to the delisting.
-An acquirer which had sold the equity shares of the company during the period of 6 months prior to the date of the initial public announcement to delist by the company, cannot propose to delist the company.
+Delisting of equity shares of a company which are listed on a recognised stock exchange is governed by the Delisting Regulations.
+Delisting of equity shares is not permitted unless a period of at least 3 years has elapsed since the listing of such class of equity shares, The Delisting Regulations also govern delisting of equity shares having superior voting rights, from all or any of the recognised stock exchanges where such shares are listed, after providing an exit opportunity to the shareholders, unless the delisting is initiated by the stock exchange by a reasoned order to the company.
+The delisting should not be pursuant to buyback of the equity shares or preferential allotment, which has taken place in the 6 months prior to the delisting.
+An acquirer which has sold the equity shares of the company during the period of 6 months prior to the date of the initial public announcement to delist by the company, cannot propose to delist the company.
 An acquirer cannot directly or indirectly, employ funds of the company to finance an exit opportunity or for acquisition of shares in case of compulsory delisting.

 A sale of shares on the floor of a stock exchange cannot typically be made to an identified buyer.
 A special provision has however been made for the consummation of large transactions on the exchange which are pursuant to private arrangements concluded off the exchange for the sale and purchase of shares of listed companies.
 Such transactions are required to be completed on the 'block trade' window of the stock exchange, which is operational for a specified period of the day, and is required to be done between an identified buyer and an identified seller.
 A revised mechanism has been put in place by SEBI with effect from January 1, 2018 in respect of block deals.
 Under the revised mechanism, the transaction has to be concluded at a price which is within 1% of the applicable block reference price.
 The reference price for execution of block deals in the morning block deal window will be the previous day closing price or adjusted previous close price (on account of corporate action) of the security.

 If security is not traded on the previous day then the latest available close price will be considered.
-The reference price for block deals in the afternoon block deal window will be the volume weighted average market price of the trades executed in the stock in the cash segment between 1:45 PM to 2:00 PM.
+The reference price for block deals in the afternoon block deal window will be the volume weighted average market price of the trades executed in the stock in the equity segment between 1:45 PM to 2:00 PM.
 If trades are not executed between 1:45 PM to 2:00 PM, the reference price considered will be previous close price of that security.
-The minimum order value for block deal should be INR 10 crores (approx. USD 1.36 million).
+The minimum order value for block deal should be INR 10 crores (approx. USD 1.22 million).
 There is no specific requirement of minimum order quantity applicable for a block deals.
 Further, by way of an amendment to the SEBI Takeover Regulations, with effect from July 1, 2020, SEBI has now permitted acquirers to acquire such shares of listed companies through preferential issue or through the stock exchange settlement process through the block trade mechanism as well, subject to compliance with certain conditions.

-Please see Chapter 3 (Foreign Investment) for further details on transfer of equity instruments by nonresidents.
+Please see Chapter 3 (Foreign Investment) for further details on transfer of equity instruments by non-residents.